French Vehicle Registration Document (Certificat d'immatriculation)

 - An owner need not change the registration if they move département, although they are required to report a change of address.
 A sticker will be sent by post which must be placed in the registration document (there is no charge)

-A vehicle owner who does not change address nor sell/buy a car need not change the vehicle registration plates of their vehicles during 2009.
-In fact, at this stage no time limit has been set for the new registration system to be implemented on all vehicles.
+A vehicle owner who does not change address nor sell/buy a car need not change the vehicle registration plates of their vehicles.

 Regional vehicle taxes remain unchanged.

-- For full details: Click here (in French)
+- For full details on the vehicle registration system (in French)

 50cc motorbikes are included in the system and new mopeds are issued with the SIV number.